metal3-io/metal3-docs/design/baremetal-operator/image-builder-integration.md

 The contents of the networkData Secret are generally assumed to be in the same format output by OpenStack and consumable by cloud-init.
 However, for Metal³'s purposes this is not a requirement as the data is passed through directly.
-Authors of image customisation controllers are free to interpret the data in any way they see fit.
+Authors of image customization controllers are free to interpret the data in any way they see fit.

-Since PXE-booted hosts generally must be connected to the provisioning network on an untagged VLAN using LACP for any NIC bonding, and on the provisioning network ironic will supply an IP address via DHCP, there should be no need for this feature other than when using virtualmedia drivers.
+Since PXE-booted hosts generally must be connected to the provisioning network on an untagged VLAN using `LACP` for any NIC bonding, and on the provisioning network ironic will supply an IP address via DHCP, there should be no need for this feature other than when using virtualmedia drivers.
 An API option can always be added later if this proves not to be the case.